JoshuaArcayaEvicner/BSCS3A_SakuraGroup/README.md

-# vue-project
+# Sakura

-This template should help get you started developing with Vue 3 in Vite.
+A Vue 3 Lightweight Component Library with Vite.
+This project was made by Sakura Group for Semestral Project in CS202: Component Library [Vue JS Implementation\

 ## Recommended IDE Setup